 MercadoLibre Stock vs. AMZN vs. BABA

-To be sure, the valuation is through the roof, as MELI trades at 107 times forward earnings estimates.
-But MELI stock has been expensive for a while, and these are some of the lowest multiples it’s traded at in the last few years.
-Plus, it was trading at more than 3,000 times forward estimates before it blowout second- and third-quarter earnings last fiscal year.
+To be sure, the valuation is high despite those lofty EPS projections, as MELI trades at 67 times forward earnings estimates – the share price is a bit sticker-shock-y near 1,200 as of this writing.
+But MELI stock has been expensive for a while, and these are some of the lowest multiples it’s traded at in the last few years and roughly half of what it was trading for last summer.

-MELI has outperformed both AMZN and BABA stock over a five-year period (although both have outperformed YTD) and its business has way more upside: according to Statista, only about 5.5% of retail sales in Latin America were online in 2020, compared to 36% in China and 11% in the U.S. The market in which MercadoLibre operates is relatively untapped, despite the immense sales growth in recent years.
+MELI has absolutely crushed both AMZN and BABA stock over a five-year period (up 310%, versus a 46% gain for AMZN and a 56% decline (!) for BABA) and its business has way more upside: according to Statista, only about 11% of retail sales in Latin America were online in 2022, compared to 5.5% in 2020.
+That figure is expected to rise to 20% of retail sales by 2026.
+The market in which MercadoLibre operates is relatively untapped, despite the immense sales growth in recent years.

 MELI is essentially a higher-risk, higher-reward version of Amazon or Alibaba.
 For the more adventurous investor, it’s worth adding to your portfolio.